Every Official Christmas Number 1 ever!

 Versions of charity smash Do They Know It’s Christmas? have topped the festive Top 40 three times: for Band Aid in 1984, Band Aid II in 1989, and finally for Band Aid 20 in 2004.
 The first version of Do They Know It’s Christmas? is the best-selling Christmas Number 1 of all time, with over 3.8 million copies sold.

-The only song to get the Christmas Number 1 twice by the same artist is Bohemian Rhapsody by Queen.
+The first song to get the Christmas Number 1 twice by the same artist is Bohemian Rhapsody by Queen.
 It first topped the Christmas charts in 1975 and pulled it off again 16 years later, following the death of Queen frontman Freddie Mercury.
 As a result, it is one of the longest-reigning Number 1 hits of all-time.
+In 2024, Last Christmas became the second song to be taken to the festive top spot twice by the same artist, it was a unique achievement for WHAM! however as they did it in consecutive years, something no other artist managed to do.

 In 2021 Official Charts joined forces with Nine Eight Books to bring the first-ever official guide to every Christmas Number 1 single in history.
 The Official Christmas No.1 Singles Book is out now and available through Official Charts' online shop, as well as at Waterstones, Amazon, WHSmith* and more.